hughsie/python-uswid/README.md

 # Introduction

-A Software Bill of Materials (SBoM) is a manifest of what components are included inside your software.
+A Software Bill of Materials (SBOM) is a manifest of what components are included inside your software.
 It helps vendors and consumers keep track of software components for better software supply chain security.

-When building or creating a SBoM there are lots of formats to choose from:
+When building or creating a SBOM there are lots of formats to choose from:

 - [SWID](https://csrc.nist.gov/Projects/Software-Identification-SWID/guidelines)
 - [coSWID](https://datatracker.ietf.org/doc/rfc9393/)